-Ethical Considerations

-Identify the ethical guidelines that will inform your work, acknowledge any ethical issues which you feel may arise in your research and detail how you propose to address these issues.
-See https://www.ucc.ie/en/media/research/researchatucc/documents/IntroductiontoResearchEthicsatUCC.pdf and the UCC Code of Research Conduct https://www.ucc.ie/en/media/research/researchatucc/researchsupports/researchintegrity/UCCCodeofResearchConductV2.4-approved14thSeptember2021.pdf

-Provisional Work Schedule

-A general indication of the timetable for completing the research; usually broken down into manageable segments, indicating the tasks necessary to complete each assuming that there are no problems.
+- Ethical Considerations Identify the ethical guidelines that will inform your work, acknowledge any ethical issues which you feel may arise in your research and detail how you propose to address these issues.
+See Research Ethics at University College Cork and the UCC Code of Research Conduct UCC Code of Research Conduct - Provisional Work Schedule A general indication of the timetable for completing the research, usually broken down into manageable segments, indicating the tasks necessary to complete each segment assuming that there are no problems.
 Often divided according to the sections in the dissertation.
-Include slippage time.

-Resource Requirements

-Identify any equipment that you will need for your research, for example, computing, access to special libraries or cost for field visits; if using postal questionnaires estimate printing and postage costs.
+Include slippage time. - Resource Requirements Identify any equipment that you will need for your research, for example, computing, access to special libraries or cost for field visits.
+If using postal questionnaires estimate printing and postage costs.

-References cited &
+References cited & Indicative bibliography

-Indicative bibliography

-This is the bibliography of all works cited in your proposal; often includes works not cited that will be followed up in the main research.
+bibliography This is the bibliography of all works cited in your proposal; often includes works not cited that will be followed up in the main research.

-Related materials

-Any materials that can support your justification or indicate your argument for collecting or using a particular kind of data, for example, computer game and video.
+Related materials Any materials that can support your justification or indicate your argument for collecting or using a particular kind of data, for example, computer game and video.
 Include in this section letters from corroborating institutions that give you access to necessary data or people.